Home

 Which Tapering method is best?

-Dr. Ashton recommends changing faster-acting benzos for an equivalent dose of Valium and using the Valium to get a to get a smoother, more controlled taper.
+Dr. Ashton recommends changing faster-acting benzos like Xanax, Ativan and Klonopin for an equivalent dose of Valium and using the Valium to get a smoother, more controlled taper.
 This is all explained in her manual.

 We also have a version called "Lee's Simple Water Titration."
 This is not true titrating but is a very simple version of just using water to dilute the drug so smaller cuts can be made.
-Some think it is best to use this version with Valium but Lee herself used it with Ativan.

 So the biggest question is which method is right for you?
 Well, of course, that depends.
 Can you get your doctor to prescribe Valium?
 Do you want to taper Valium?
 Would you rather try just cutting your pills in tiny pieces and making cuts and see how it goes?
 Would you like to try water titration?
 Do you just want to dilute your pill in water, take out a dropper full and taper that way?

 There are as many ways to do this, as there are people.
 And there are many factors in deciding how to do YOUR taper.
-There is no one-way and there is absolutely no specific way that can guarantee a symptom-free w/d.
+There is no one-way and there is absolutely no specific way that can guarantee a symptom-free withdrawal

 Disclaimer: The information contained in this website was not compiled by a doctor or anyone with medical training.
 The advice contained herein should not be substituted for the advice of a physician who is well-informed in the subject matter discussed.
 Before making any decisions about your health or treatment you should always confer with your physician and it is always assumed that you will do so.